 Leighton checks her watch again: 10:20am.
 "Did I really sleep that long?"

 "Are you okay?"
 Natalie asks and raises a hand to her forehead.
 "You feel a little feverish."

 She bats at her sister's hand and shrugs, no longer hungry all of a sudden.
 "I feel fine."

 Yet her time with this team, with these people, hasn't been subject to that much change.
 It's been seven years and it's the longest she's ever held a job, the longest she's ever been with people for a prolonged period of time.
-And she's not so sure change would come as easy again, not after Doyle.
+And she wasn't so sure change would come easy again, not after Doyle.

 She returns to the small precinct conference room with a handful of snacks Leighton had asked her for, only to find Leighton asleep on the table, hunched over in her seat, head resting on her arms.
 The rest of the team was chasing down a suspect now, she and Leighton rooting through files.